-- 17. Credit institutions should comply with these guidelines in a manner that is appropriate to their size, internal organization and the nature, scope and complexity of their activities and, more generally, all other relevant facts and circumstances of the credit institution and the group (if any) to which it belongs.
+- 17. Credit institutions should comply with these guidelines in a manner that is appropriate to their size and internal organisation and the nature, scope and complexity of their activities and portfolios, and, more generally, all other relevant facts and circumstances of the credit institution (and the group (if any) to which it belongs).
 The use of properly designed proportionate approaches should not jeopardise the high-quality implementation of the ECL accounting frameworks. - 18.
 Credit institutions should also give due consideration to the application of the principle of materiality.
 However, this should not result in individual exposures or portfolios being considered immaterial if, cumulatively, these represent a material exposure to the credit institution.
-In addition, materiality should not be assessed only on the basis of the potential impact on the profit or loss statement at the reporting date under the applicable accounting framework.
-For instance, large portfolio(s) of highly collateralized lending exposures like real estate mortgages should be considered material. - 19.
-When, because of considerations relating to proportionality or materiality, credit institutions choose to adopt an approach to ECL estimation that would generally be regarded as an approximation to 'ideal' measures, such approximate methods should be designed and implemented so as to avoid bias, for example, systematic delay in the recognition of credit losses. - 20.
+In addition, materiality should not be assessed only on the basis of the potential impact on the profit or loss statement at the reporting date.
+For instance, large portfolio(s) of lending exposures such as real estate mortgages would generally be considered material even if they are highly collateralised. - 19.
+In considering how to take proportionality or materiality into account in the design of an ECL methodology or in its implementation, it is important to ensure that bias is not being introduced. - 20.
 The timely recognition of credit deterioration and allowances should not be delayed without prejudice to the fact that ECL accounting frameworks are symmetrical in the way that subsequent changes (both deteriorations and reversals of those deteriorations) in the credit risk profile of a debtor should be considered in the measurement of the allowances.